Post-Op Recovery Week 4 - Rectocele Repair - Prolapse SurgeryJan 06, 2021

 I have a bath every night.
-I am sure missing our hot tub but that is off limits for another 2 weeks.
-So the bathtub it is and I soak for a good 30-45 mintues.
+I am sure missing our hot tub but that is off-limits for another 2 weeks.
+So the bathtub it is and I soak for a good 30-45 minutes.
 I get a little sweat, I read, I relax and I still use the perineal herbs.
 I had stopped but started up again as I found them to be helpful.
-I let the bag steep in the tub and them place it right on my perineum as a compress.
+I let the bag steep in the tub and then place it right on my perineum as a compress.

 Activities of Daily Living